Prince1895/TODO-Application/README.md

 ![TO-DO Application Screenshot]()

-> Replace `./path/to/screenshot.png` with the actual path to the screenshot in your repo.
+> Replace `D:\projects\TODO Application\assets\Screenshot 2025-05-03 163606.png` with the actual path to the screenshot in your repo.

 ## 🚀 Getting Started